Get your fruits and veggies even when the snow’s flying and the temperature plummets

 Go With Frozen

-Frozen fruits and vegetables may not have that fresh-picked look, but they’re picked and flash frozen so they hang on to most of their nutrition and taste.
-Frozen produce has even more benefits:
+Frozen fruits and vegetables may not have that fresh-picked look, but they’re picked at peak ripeness and flash-frozen in order to maintain nutrient content and taste.

 Go With Canned

 For many families, canned goods are a staple in the pantry.
 A wide range of fruits and vegetables come conveniently packaged in cans.
-However, cans have been among packaging tagged for containing Bisphenol A (BPA), a chemical that’s been linked to cancer and birth defects.
+However, cans have been known for containing Bisphenol A (BPA), a chemical that’s been linked to cancer and birth defects.

-Watch for high salt content in canned vegetables and added sugar in canned fruits.
+When eating canned vegetables and fruits, be sure to watch for high salt content and added sugar.
 Choose low-salt and sugar-free options, and be sure to drain and rinse before using them.